 7. Ludwig van Beethoven, Symphony No. 6 (Pastoral)

 This is one of Beethoven’s many great works.
 Beethoven was a nature lover himself and would spend hours taking walks around the country.
 He composed the Symphony in the year 1808.
-It was first presented to the audience in the Four-four concert.
+It was first presented to the audience at the Four-four concert.
 He said that this Symphony is an expression of feelings.
-The Symphony has five moves, which was different from the regular four moves from the Classical Music.
+The Symphony has five moves, which was different from the regular four moves from Classical Music.
 Since it is an expression of feeling it starts with a cheerful feeling which had high movements in the notes too.
 The expressions changes as the movements progress only to end at the same happy, cheerful note with which it started.

 8. Igor Stravinsky, the Rite of spring

 Igor Stravinsky is a Russian composer, who wrote “The Rite of Spring”.
 It was a ballet and orchestral work from him which was first performed in 1913.
-It is known that the music along with the performance creates an uproar in the audience.
+It is known that music along with the performance creates an uproar in the audience.
 The music was equally appreciated for this performance which went on to be called the best work of the 20th century.
 He was also one of the young achievers who knew his music well.